IBM-Blockchain/blockchain-vscode-extension/README.md

 The `Add Identity to Wallet` command will ask for a name, MSPID and a method to add an identity.
 These methods include providing a certificate and private key, a JSON identity file, or a gateway, enrollment id and secret.

-For wallets associated with other remote Fabric gateways, the `Add Wallet`,`Edit Wallet` ,`Export Wallet` and `Remove Wallet` commands are available in the `Fabric Wallets` panel for wallet management.
+For wallets associated with other remote Fabric gateways, the `Add Wallet`, `Export Wallet` and `Remove Wallet` commands are available in the `Fabric Wallets` panel for wallet management.

 ### Creating an identity with attributes
 Identities can be registered and enrolled with attributes from the `Local Fabric` certificate authority.